Hyperosmolar hyperglycemic state: Imaging

 Cranial imaging is not used for diagnosis of this condition.
-However, if MRI is performed, it may show cortical restricted diffusion with unusual characteristics of reversible T2 hypointensity in the subcortical white matter.
+However, if an MRI is performed, it may show cortical restricted diffusion with unusual characteristics of reversible T2 hypointensity in the subcortical white matter.

 Differential diagnosis

 The major differential diagnosis is diabetic ketoacidosis (DKA).
 In contrast to DKA, serum glucose levels in HHS are extremely high, usually greater than 40-50 mmol/L (600 mg/dL).
 Metabolic acidosis is absent or mild.
 A temporary state of confusion (delirium) is also more common in HHS than DKA.
 HHS also tends to affect older people more.
 DKA may have fruity breath, and rapid and deep breathing.

 DKA often has serum glucose level greater than 300 mg/dL (HHS is >600 mg/dL).
 DKA usually occurs in type 1 diabetics whereas HHS is more common in type 2 diabetics.
 DKA is characterized by a rapid onset, and HHS occurs gradually over a few days.
 DKA also is characterized by ketosis due to the breakdown of fat for energy.

 Both DKA and HHS may show symptoms of dehydration, increased thirst, increased urination, increased hunger, weight loss, nausea, vomiting, abdominal pain, blurred vision, headaches, weakness, and low blood pressure with standing.